 Sustainable Home Products can help to lower environmental impact.
 They have features that are sustainable and/or deliver sustainable benefits to our customers.

-42% of Kingfisher Group sales came from products & services that help create a more sustainable home in 2020/21.
-Products of all brands and from all banners are assessed.
+46.8% of Kingfisher Group sales came from products & services that help create a more sustainable home in 2022/23.

 Kingfisher defines the criteria for Sustainable Home Products based on:

 Sustainable Home Products integrate with our ambition to address climate change through reducing carbon emissions embodied in our products and emitted when our customers use and dispose of our products.

 Under each principle, there are Sustainability Attributes.
 Each attribute has detailed eligibility criteria, features and benefits derived from sources including the UN Sustainable Development Goals and the Science Based Targets Initiative.